stevenwchien/csml-iw-rrp/README.md

 - --model_save: The directory to save the model after training (default is ./model_save)
 - --nolog: Option to disable logging, which is on by default

+Once training is done, the model is automatically saved into the directory provided either as an optional argument, or the default *model_save* directory.
+The training script also automatically saves the hyperparameters used in the training run.

 ## Testing

 The testing script is [test_model.py](https://github.com/stevenwchien/csml-iw-rrp/blob/master/test_model.py) and takes in the following optional arguments: